 ':' and a header-dependent value.
 The value finishes at the next CRLF or at the end of the message.

-The current specification has a number of header categories, including:
+The HTTP and Fetch specifications refer to a number of header categories, including:

 - Request header: Headers containing more information about the resource to be fetched or about the client itself.